 A summary of a classic late poem

 ‘Crossing the Bar’ was one of Alfred, Lord Tennyson’s last poems, composed in 1889, just three years before the end of a long life and prolific career.
-(He would be UK Poet Laureate for 42 years in total, a record still unsurpassed.)
+(He would be UK Poet Laureate for 42 years in total, from 1850 until 1892, a record never unsurpassed.)
 Given its elegiac tone, ‘Crossing the Bar’ has often been analysed or interpreted as Tennyson’s elegy for himself: it describes his anticipation of the ‘crossing’ he must make from life to death.

 Crossing the Bar

 Sunset and evening star,